-All small furniture pieces, misc ottomans, silk trees, toy boxes, extra chairs, table leafs, boxes, storage bins, dog beds…you name it, it needs to be out of the way.
+All small furniture pieces, miscellaneous ottomans, silk trees, toy boxes, extra chairs, table leaf’s, boxes, storage bins, dog beds…you name it, it needs to be out of the way.

 Create a natural flow of walking traffic through your home starting at the door and working your way through to the rest of the home in the way that it naturally opens up.

-When doing your de-clutter prior to staging, take care to remove all extra items and then asses the room empty from the doorway, considering the traffic flow and the focal point first.
+When doing your de-clutter process prior to staging, take care to remove all extra items and then asses the room from the doorway, considering the traffic flow and the focal point first.

 All the furniture should be planned according to the natural focal point and the where the buyer will be traveling.
 So if it’s a bedroom, start at the door and make sure that it’s easy to walk to the closet (they always look in the closets!)

 Then make sure that the bedroom window is easy to get to, as buyers’ always want to look outside to get a birds eye view of their surroundings.